 We strongly recommend that you have a course of Hepatitis B vaccinations which can be given to you by us, your GP or local sexual health clinic.

-It may be useful to think about having Hepatitis A vaccinations either via your GP or we can do this as well.
+It may be useful to think about having Hepatitis A vaccinations via your GP.

 When coming down off drugs try to avoid using other drugs to help this come down as they can prolong it and sometimes even lead to overdose.
 Some people experience suicidal thoughts / feelings after drug use, especially after a binge.
 If you are concerned about yourself or someone else, make sure you talk to someone like a GP, key worker or mental health service.